27Apoorva/TheRoboticsBlogger/_posts/2023-11-10-Kinematic-Modelling-for-Mobile-Robots.md

 <h3 style="text-align: left;margin: 20px 3rem;">Conclusion</h3>
 <p style="text-align: left;margin: 20px 3rem;">
 In the ever-evolving realm of robotics, my choice of wheel type, kinematic model, and navigation tools holds the key to unlocking the full potential of my robot.
-I've embarked on a journey through the diverse landscape of wheel configurations, from the nimble holonomic mecanum wheels to the versatile differential drive.
+I've embarked on a journey through the diverse landscape of wheel configurations, from the nimble holonomic mecanum wheels to the versatile differential-drive.
 I've delved into the intricacies of their kinematic models, understanding how they enable robots to move and navigate.
 </p>
 <p style="text-align: left;margin: 20px 3rem;">
 However, my quest doesn't end with theoretical knowledge alone.
 In the practical realm of robotics, I've put these theories to the test.
 Through rigorous experimentation, I've identified the NavFn Planner as my swift companion for holonomic robots, while the DWB Controller emerges as the pinnacle of precision for holonomic navigation in ROS 2 Navigation.
 For non-holonomic robots, the NavFn Planner offers a robust choice, complemented by the agility and obstacle-handling prowess of the TEB Controller.